 This is a traditional Bengali Rice Kheer / Pudding / Payasam prepared with Date Palm Jaggery called Nolen / Notun Gur.
 This type of jaggery is available only during winter and you can dish out a wide range of sweets with it.

 A special variety of aromatic rice called Gobindo Bhog is used in this recipe.
 But you can also substitute it with Basmati Rice.
 Relish it at room temperature or chilled.
-Please check for a step by step method with pictures to prepare this sweet delicacy.
+So check for a step by step method with pictures to prepare this sweet delicacy.

 Rice Kheer is traditionally prepared by boiling milk along with rice, sugar / jaggery.
 This involves a lot of stirring till the rice is cooked and you get the desired consistency.
 But today I would like to share an easy method that I came across.